-With more and more survivors of Harvey Weinstein's sexual abuse coming forward many people are asking...
+When survivors of Harvey Weinstein's sexual abuse began coming forward in droves, people began asking some questions:

 - Why now?

 - Why have victims waited so long?

 - Why didn't they report what had happened to them at the time that it happened?

 The underlying feeling among these commentators is that the women have an ulterior motive in coming forward now.

 Maybe they're just trying to get fame or publicity for their new book.
 Or maybe they're wringing their hands in anticipation of big compensation payouts.

 While I can't say with 100% certainty that those are not the reasons women are coming forward, I believe they are very unlikely.
 You really need to know the immediate and long-term effects of rape to understand why.